 Courses proposed for GE status are now granted such approval in only one GE area, such as in Social Sciences or in Values and Culture, but not in both.
 In the past, some courses were given status in more than one GE area in part because area descriptions and outcomes overlapped.

-Some courses with more than one status are exactly in different GE programs with different requirements depending on when the student entered UI.
+Other courses with more than one status were approved in the past and are often in different GE programs with different requirements depending on when the student entered UI.
 Students are held to the program in place during the year they entered UI, and these requirements appear on the student's degree audit.

 For more policies related only to students, see the CLAS web page for Current Students.